-Further information on the current remuneration policy of the ACD is available at federatedinvestors.co.uk, and a paper copy of this information will be made available free of charge upon request.
+Further information on the current remuneration policy of the ACD is contained within the ACD's Investment Firms Prudential Regime (MIFIDPRU 8) Disclosure, which is available at FederatedHermes.com/us/uk-ucits.
+A copy of this information will be made available free of charge upon request.